hotosm/osm-fieldwork/README.md

 used with [ODK Collect](https://www.getodk.org).
 Many of these steps are currently a manual process.

-All of the programs in odkconvert are designed to function as the backend of a webpage, but to also work standalone and offline.
+All of the programs in osm-fieldwork are designed to function as the backend of a webpage, but to also work standalone and offline.
 The standalone functionality are simple command line programs run in a terminal.
 They were originally created for producing emergency